jthomas077/home-skillet/README.md

 <br />

-Next, create an `.env` file using `.env.example` as well, an example lol.
+Next, create an `.env` file using `.env.example` as, well, an example lol.

 <br />